mobialia/jmini3d/readme.md

 JMini3D
 =======

-Minimalistic 3D library with support for Android and GWT (Google Web Toolkit, to create HTML5 apps developing in Java).
+Minimalistic OpenGL 2.0 3D library with support for Android and GWT (Google Web Toolkit, to create HTML5 apps developing in Java).

 This library helps you to develop 3D apps compatible with Android and GWT projects.

-The Android OpenGL 1.0/1.1 Renderer is extremely optimized for real time games.
-We are working to optimize also the Android OpenGL 2.0 and WebGL renderers.
+The CocoonJS linker allows to develop apps for CocoonJs's Canvas+ and use them in iOS.

 Subprojects:
 * *core:* includes the common classes between Android and GWT projects
-* *android:* the Android OpenGL ES 1.0/1.1 Renderer
-* *android2:* the Android OpenGL ES 2.0 Renderer
+* *android:* the Android OpenGL ES 2.0 Renderer
-* *android_demo:* An Android demo application (we need more demos...)
+* *android_demo:* An Android demo application
 * *gwt:* the GWT library project implementing a WebGL Renderer (based on OpenGL ES 2.0 like android2)
 * *gwt_cocoonjs:* GWT Linker to make Jmini3D work with the CocoonJS framework (it can create apps for iOS)
-* *gwt_demo:* a small demo project in GWT (we also need more demos here), you can compile the project with "gradle compileGwt"
+* *gwt_demo:* The demo project in GWT
 * *utils:* includes an utility to generate Geometry files from OBJ models
-* *gwtgl:* a dependency for the gwt project, do a 'gradle install' in this folder to copy the gwtgl artifact to your maven local repo
+* *gwtgl:* a dependency for the gwt project

-This project is built with Gradle.
-Use "gradle assemble" to build the project, "gradle install" to upload this library's JARs and AARs to your local maven repo.

 Also includes a touch abstraction library (JMini3D Input) for Android and GWT.